 While the primary treatment is surgery, a speech-language pathologist can help by providing support and education about the effects of JRRP and surgeries on the voice.
 In addition, they can provide voice therapy to help manage these changes.

-Although Gardasil does contain types 6 and 11, the ones associated with JRRP, the vaccine is only approved for people 9 to 26 years of age.
-The current recommendation is for both boys and girls to get vaccinated with the three required doses at age 11 or 12.
-Infants and young children can’t be protected directly, but may be if their mothers were vaccinated as children/young adults prior to HPV infection.
+Gardasil9 is approved for people 9 to 26 years of age.
+It's safe, typically well-tolerated, and causes a strong immune response providing long-term protection against HPV.
+The current recommendation is for both boys and girls to receive two doses of the vaccine at least six months apart starting at age 11.
+Adolescents and young adults 15 and older need to receive the previous standard of three required doses.
+Infants and young children cannot be protected directly, but may be if their mothers were vaccinated as children/young adults prior to HPV infection.

 Current Ongoing Clinical Research